tylerewillis/express-modularity/README.md

 ## Quick Start

-**express-modularity**, as it exists in version 1.0.0, simply allows you to create multiple route files within a predetermined directory of your application.
+With **express-modularity**, you can create multiple route files within a predetermined directory of your application and easily include global middleware functions.

 Here is a basic example where we've determined that our route directory is 'routes' and is located at the base directory of our application: